 "We might not win any awards for exciting meals, but we have nutritious dishes that don't take long to prepare and are less stressful around dinnertime," she says.

-Whatever repeatable recipes you rotate weekly, Galloway says always fill half your plate with produce, one quarter with lean protein and the other quarter with healthy carbohydrates like brown rice or quinoa.
+Whatever repeatable recipes you rotate weekly, Galloway says to always fill half your plate with produce, one quarter with lean protein and the other quarter with healthy carbohydrates like brown rice or quinoa.

 Simple, Nutritious Recipes to Add to Your Roster